Our Barcodes Explained

 It is important to note that your barcode does not contain any details about your product.
 It is simply a unique number and image representing that number.
 Product information is input by the retailer when they add your item into their computer system.
 This is why if you take a football from a sporting goods store and scan it at the checkout of a makeup shop, nothing will come up (unless the makeup shop also sells that particular football).

 How are Barcodes Kept Unique?

-Barcodes are regulated and distributed by the global organisation known as GS1, which was formed when the UCC combined with the EAN.
-This is a membership organisation that licenses out barcodes, meaning to get barcodes directly from GS1, you would have to file the paperwork to join (along with a joining fee, location dependent), wait to be accepted, and then pay expensive yearly license fees to maintain use of your barcodes.
-Retail stores require a GS1 barcode on products they stock, however luckily, GS1 is not the only provider of such codes- instead, you can buy your codes from a genuine barcode reseller such as ourselves, paying a smaller one-time fee and owning the codes for life.
+Barcodes are regulated and distributed by the global organisation known as GS1.
+GS1 was formed when the UCC combined with the EAN.
+GS1 is a membership organisation that licenses out barcodes.
+This means to get barcodes directly from GS1, you have to file the paperwork to join (along with a joining fee, location dependent), wait to be accepted, and then pay yearly license fees to maintain use of your barcodes.
+Retail stores require a GS1 barcode on products they stock, however, GS1 is not the only provider of such codes- instead, you can buy your codes from a genuine barcode reseller such as ourselves, paying a one-time fee and owning the codes for life.

 Where do Our Barcodes Come From?